 -FAMILY (We are born with this group, and some are definitely better at being supportive than others.
 I feel truly blessed when considering mine)

-I just want to remind everyone how important these women are to our happiness.
+I just want to remind everyone how important these women, our mom tribe, are to our happiness.
 Remember to be thankful for them and work for your happiness by seeking out amazing women to be apart of your tribe.
 Return that favor and be a great tribe member in return.
 Know that you can distance yourself from those who don’t practice that “give and take” with you.
 You won’t have anything to give if all the other woman does it take.
-That’s where being picky about picking those in your tribe comes into play.
+That’s where being picky about picking those in your mom tribe comes into play.